A61-QA-Team-I/WEAre-Social-Network-Project/Test Cases demo.md

 ## 1. User Registration

 - **Positive test**: Enter a unique username between 2 and 20 characters, a valid password, and a unique email.
 Ensure the user is successfully created.
 - **Negative test**: Enter a username with fewer than 2 characters or more than 20 characters – expect an error message.
+- **Negative test**: Enter a password with fewer than 8 characters – expect an error message.
 - **Negative test**: Enter a password that doesn't contain an uppercase letter, a digit, or a special character – expect an error message.
 - **Negative test**: Enter an invalid email syntax (e.g., missing “@” or domain) – expect an error message.